-Fig. 14.
+Figure 14.
 Normalized number of samples with heights, for all sampled clouds (gray) and precipitating clouds (black).
 Precipitating clouds are defined as data points with Z > -20 dBz and vertical velocity < 0 m s-1.
 No precipitating clouds are observed on 25, 26, 29, 31 March and 11 April.